CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 45** ***— Run a ping request against example.com.
 The round trip time is displayed in _______.***

   + Answer — The round trip time is displayed in **milli-seconds**.
-    - The round trip time (RTT) displayed in the Ping results represents the time it takes for packets to travel between the source and destination, measured in milliseconds (ms).
+    - The round trip time (RTT) displayed in the ping results represents the time it takes for packets to travel between the source and destination, measured in milliseconds (ms).

 ![ping example](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/34bd0a76-ebc6-4fab-8bd5-dc511eb43cac)